 VIII.
 Cleansing diet

-When asked what to eat in this age of ultra-processed, chemically-grown and genetically-altered food-like substances, Pollen advises us: ”Eat food, not too much, mostly plants.”
-Making good choices in your diet will improve your character by prompting moderation and balance, which each bring their own rewards.
+When asked what to eat in this age of ultra-processed, chemically-grown, and genetically-altered food-like substances, Pollen advises us: ”Eat food, not too much, mostly plants.”
+Making good choices in your diet will improve your character by prompting moderation and balance, which each brings its own rewards.

 IX.
 Stepping back